 Winter: about 8.5 hours of light a day.
 Snow falls in brief spells and quickly deepens on the trail, before melting again on mild and sunny days.
 Cold weather starts freezing rivers, ponds and waterfalls.
 Long nights are very dark and crystal clear when clouds are absent.

 Newfoundland’s seasons are described in detail in the East Coast Trail Guide, a digital trail guide and photo book available on iBooks.
-Along with these descriptions, there are countless photos that show what Newfoundland is like all through the year:
+Along with these descriptions, the guide is filled with countless photos that show what Newfoundland is like all through the year: